JamesDarby345/Volumetric_Vesuvius_Labelling/README.md

 ## Purpose of the repo:
 To provide custom tooling and extensions to the Napari 3d viewer that will help create more and better manually annotated volumetric masks of the Vesuvius Scrolls Data.
-These labels can be used to train ML Networks to seperate sheets automatically, and make inroads to automatic segmentation, inclusing in dense or compressed regions
+These labels can be used to train ML Networks to separate sheets automatically, and make inroads to automatic segmentation, including in dense or compressed regions.

 ## Features:
 -2D & 3D volumetric label editing<br>
 -Responsive 3D Erasing<br>
--Oblique, 3D off-axis cuts, especially useful in dense and confusing regions (most of scroll 2)<br>
+-Oblique, 3D off-axis cuts, especially useful in dense and confusing regions (mostly in scroll 2)<br>
--Limited range flood fill to quickly find connections in 2d, and to serve as a landmark in 3d.<br>
+-Limited range flood fill to quickly find connections in 2d, and to serve as a landmark in 3d<br>
--One button extended cube context <br>
+-Single button extended cube context<br>
 -Label erosion & dilation<br>
--Connected Components seperation<br>
+-Connected Components separation<br>
 -Compressed/Mush class<br>
 -Editable Hotkeys specific to the target task for switching between modes, tools and views to increase speed & fluidity of work<br>

-Watch the tutorial video on how to use available here: https://dl.ash2txt.org/community-uploads/james/Napari_Volumetric_Cube_Labelling_Tutorial.mp4 <br>
+Watch the tutorial video on how to use it: https://dl.ash2txt.org/community-uploads/james/Napari_Volumetric_Cube_Labelling_Tutorial.mp4 <br>

 ![Screenshot 2024-06-24 at 7 13 04 PM](https://github.com/JamesDarby345/Volumetric_Vesuvius_Labelling/assets/49734270/23372150-e319-414d-b6bf-63a2c5b85ee6)